-This October we are very proud to be supporting Breast Cancer Awareness Month.
-In Hong Kong, breast cancer is the number one cancer affecting women and the number three most frequent cancer affecting both men and women, alongside colon (one), lung (two), prostate (four), and liver cancer (five).
+Every October we are very proud to be supporting Breast Cancer Awareness Month.
+Breast cancer in Hong Kong is the number one cancer affecting women and the number three most frequent cancer affecting both men and women, alongside colon (one), lung (two), prostate (four), and liver cancer (five).
 Furthermore, in comparison to a decade ago breast cancer has shown a substantial rise due to the aging and growing population in Hong Kong.

 Breast cancer prevention is very important and includes monitoring or changing your lifestyle choices on a daily basis including diet, alcohol consumption, exercise, and maintaining a healthy weight.
 Other measures include genetic testing and becoming accustomed to self-examination of your breasts which can also help prevent and detect breast cancer.
 In addition, seek information on breast cancer screening and start discussing when to begin breast exams and mammograms with your doctor early on.

 Breast cancer has become the most common cancer affecting women since 1993, it has tripled in incidence rate, and is considered the third leading cause of death for women in Hong Kong after lung and colon cancer.

 Alarmingly, it is estimated that 10 women are diagnosed with breast cancer every day and has accounted for 26.1% of all new cancers in females diagnosed in Hong Kong in 2015.

 The age-standardized incidence rate of female breast cancer had an upward trend between 1983 and 2015.
 The older in age a woman is the higher the risk of breast cancer she has.
 The median age of breast cancer patients is 56 in Hong Kong, parallel to this, 55% of the women diagnosed were 40-59 in age (compared with age 62 in the US and age 60 in Australia).

 What are the signs and symptoms of breast cancer?